 Credit Evaluation - Strongly recommended for international students who are/have attended a non-U.S. undergraduate institution.
 It ensures that your credit hours will count toward the CPA exam education requirements.

 GMAT Waiver Policy for Current Purdue University Students

 Only available for MS(A) StudentsThe GMAT waiver criteria is outlined below for current Purdue University students.
-If interested in being considered for a GMAT waiver, students will be required to apply by the End of round 2 (Priority Round) by sending an e-mail to firstname.lastname@example.org with the subject line “MS(A) GMAT Waiver Requesting Waiver Consideration.”
+If interested in being considered for a GMAT waiver, send an e-mail to email@example.com with the subject line “MS(A) GMAT Waiver Requesting Waiver Consideration.”
 Waiver requests will be considered at the time of application and waiver decisions will be communicated within 10 days of submission.
 To be eligible for waiver consideration, students must meet the following criteria:

 - Undergraduate Accounting major at Purdue University with a graduation date prior to the start of the MS(A) program

 - If a student has a cumulative GPA of 3.6 or higher, the admissions committee will strongly consider a request for a GMAT waiver.
 If a student with a cumulative GPA lower than 3.6 can provide a compelling case as to why the GMAT should be waived, the admissions committee will meet to consider a GMAT waiver approval.